AmirG07/Ash-Shell/README.md

 # ASH - A Simple Shell

+ASH is a simple shell made by me to test my c programming skills.